cyber-dojo-retired/model/docs/api.md

 - - - -
 ## GET kata_event(id:,index:)
-Gets the details for the kata exercise event with the given `id` and `index`
+Gets the full details for the kata-event whose kata has the given `id` whose event has the given `index`.
 - parameters [(JSON-in)](#json-in)
   * **id:String**.
   * **index:int**.